ZipCodeCore/FinalProjects-Hosting/Notes.md

 ```
 create database blahblah;
 CREATE USER 'blahblah_user' IDENTIFIED BY 'blahblah_password';
-GRANT ALL PRIVILEGES ON prismdeck.* TO 'blahblah';
+GRANT ALL PRIVILEGES ON blahblah.* TO 'blahblah';
 FLUSH PRIVILEGES;
 ```